SebastianBoldt/Jelly/README.md

     * easeInEaseOut
     * linear
 * **isTapBackgroundToDismissEnabled** (default: true)
-    * tappind the background dismisses the vc by default
+    * tapping the background dismisses the ViewController by default
     * set it to false to prevent this behavior
 * **widthForViewController:** JellyConstants.Size (default: fullscreen)
-    * If the container is smaller than the provided width Jelly will automatically resize to the containers width
+    * If the container is smaller than the provided width, Jelly will automatically resize to the containers width
     * if Margin Guards are specified they also will be applied if width is to wide for the container
 * **heightForViewController:** JellyConstants.Size (default: fullscreen)
-    * If the container is smaller than the provided height Jelly will automatically resize to the containers width
+    * If the container is smaller than the provided height, Jelly will automatically resize to the containers width
     * if Margin Guards are specified they also will be applied when height is to high for the container
 * **horizontalAlignment:** JellyConstants.HorizontalAlignment (default: .center)
     * center, left or right